nunziosorrentino/breakingws/docs/source/breakingws.rst

 -------------------

-The same of “imma”, but located in *breakingws.cnn.glitcha.glitcha_model*, containing a model a high number of layers (16), aimed to classify glitches.
+The same of “imma”, but located in *breakingws.cnn.glitcha.glitcha_model*, containing a model with a high number of layers (16), aimed to classify glitches.

 Data Manager Modules
 --------------------